joshua19881228/my_blogs/Computer_Vision/An_Introduction_to_CNN_based_Object_Detection.md

 ### 3.2.1 What's Wrong with RCNN  ###

-* Training is a multi-stage pipeline
+* Training is a multi-stage pipeline (Proposal, Fine-tune, SVMs, Regressors)

-    Proposal, Fine-tune, SVMs, Regressors

-* Training is expensive in space and time

-    Extract feature from every proposal, Need to save to disk
+* Training is expensive in space and time (Extract feature from every proposal, Need to save to disk)

-* Oject detection is slow
+* Oject detection is slow (47 s/img on K40)

-    47 s/img on K40

-### 3.2.2 R-CNN with ROI Pooling
+### 3.2.2 R-CNN with ROI Pooling ###

 * Region proposals (Selective Search, ~2k)
 * CNN features (AlexNet, VGG-16, ROI in feature map)
 * Classifier (sub-network softmax)
 * Bounding box (sub-network regressor)
 * Run-time speed (VGG-16, 0.32 s/img on single K40 GPU)

+### 3.2.3 ROI Pooling ###

+* Inspired by Spatial Pyramid Pooling (SPPNet)
+* Convert arbitrary input size to fixed length

+    1. The input is an ROI area in feature map
+    2. The input is divided into grids
+    3. In each grid, pooling is used to extract features

+### 3.2.4 Experiment Result (VGG16) ###

+### 3.2.5 Interesting Details – Training ###

+*Pre-trained on ILSVRC2012 classification task *Fine-tuned with N+1 classes and two sibling layers

+    1. Fine-tune the whole network
+    2. Each mini-batch has 2 images and 64 ROIs from each images
+    3. 25% of the ROIs have IOU>0.5 with ground-truth as positive samples
+    4. The rest of the ROIs have IOU [0.1, 0.5) with ground-truth as background samples
+    5. Multi-task loss, one loss for classification and one for bounding box regression
+    6. ROI pooling back-propagation is similar with max-pooling

+* Accelerate using truncated SVD

+    Implemented by using two FCs without non-linear activation

+* Training time

+    1. 146x faster than R-CNN
+    2. If accelerated with truncated SVD, 213x faster than R-CNN

+### 3.2.6 Interesting Details – Design evaluation ###